pkjaer/RespawnPoints/README.md

 I would like to thank the following people for their help in the development of this mod:

  - The [Satisfactory Modding organization](https://github.com/satisfactorymodding) (without their hard work, this mod would never have happened)
+ - Sarah (for your encouragement and for brainstorming with me)
  - Robb (for your encouragement and the idea for the future Porta Potty)
- - [FishFace](https://ficsit.app/user/5f8AhKYjcVdg4j) (for thinking along with me and for your modeling efforts)
+ - [FishFace](https://ficsit.app/user/5f8AhKYjcVdg4j) (for thinking along with me and for your incredible Chamber model)